 On May 11, 2009, the Government of Saskatchewan announced the Management and Reduction of Greenhouse Gases Act (the "MRGGA") to regulate GHG emissions in the province.
 On October 18, 2016, the Government of Saskatchewan released a White Paper on Climate Change, resisting a carbon tax and committing to an approach that focuses on technological innovation and adaptation.
-The Government of Saskatchewan subsequently released Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy (the "Saskatchewan Strategy") outlining its strategy to reduce GHG emissions by 12 million tonnes by 2030.
+The Government of Saskatchewan subsequently released Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy outlining its strategy to reduce GHG emissions by 12 million tonnes by 2030.

 The MRGGA, which is partially compliant with the federal emissions trading system and was partially proclaimed into force on January 1, 2018, establishes a framework to reduce GHG emissions by 20% of 2006 levels by 2020.
 An amended version of the MRGGA was proclaimed in full on December 18, 2018, establishing the framework of an output-based emissions management framework.
 In November 2022, the province of Saskatchewan received confirmation that a provincial plan has been approved to replace the federally imposed carbon tax on industrial emitters effective as of January 1, 2023.
 The Saskatchewan OBPS meets the federal stringency requirements and regulated emitters will receive credit for every tonne of CO2e under their permitted amount.

-The OBPS program in Saskatchewan will also include credits for CCUS.
-The OBPS program in Saskatchewan is implemented under the Saskatchewan Strategy.
-As noted above, the federal fuel charge applies in Saskatchewan.
+The OBPS program in Saskatchewan includes credits for emitters utilizing CCUS technologies at their facilities.
+As noted above, the Fuel Charge applies in Saskatchewan.

 Under the MRGGA, facilities that have annual GHG emissions in excess of 50,000 tonnes are regulated to meet the province's reduction targets.
 The following regulations were enacted throughout 2018: The Management and Reduction of Greenhouse Gases (General and Electricity Producer) Regulations, the Management and Reduction of Greenhouse Gases (Reporting and General) Regulations, and The Management and Reduction of Greenhouse Gases (Standards and Compliance) Regulations.
 These Regulations establish reporting requirements and impose various emissions limits for those emitters that fall within the program.
-On January 1, 2019, The Oil and Gas Emissions Management Regulations (the Saskatchewan O&G Emissions Regulations) came into effect.
+On January 1, 2019, The Oil and Gas Emissions Management Regulations (the "Saskatchewan O&G Emissions Regulations") came into effect.
 The Saskatchewan O&G Emissions Regulations apply to licencees of oil facilities that may generate more than 50,000 tonnes of CO2e per year, obliging each licencee to propose an emissions reduction plan in accordance with an annual emissions limit with the goal of achieving annual emissions reductions of 40% to 45% by 2025.
 The Saskatchewan O&G Emissions Regulations aim to reduce 4.5 million tonnes of CO2e emissions by 2025, with a total reduction of 38.2 million tonnes of CO2e by 2030.

 On April 10, 2019, Saskatchewan produced its first annual report on climate resilience.
-The report measures the Province's progress on goals set out under Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy.
+The report measures the province's progress on goals set out under Prairie Resilience: A Made-in-Saskatchewan Climate

+Change Strategy.
 Among these goals is the aim of increasing the role of renewable energy in the provincial energy mix to 50% by 2030.

-In October 2019, The Oil and Gas Conservation Amendment Act was proclaimed into force.
-This Act, in part, amends the SKOGCA to the extent necessary to bring it into alignment with the Saskatchewan O&G Emissions Regulations discussed above.
+In October 2019, The Oil and Gas Conservation Amendment Act was proclaimed into force, which in part, amends the SKOGCA to the extent necessary to bring it into alignment with the Saskatchewan O&G Emissions Regulations discussed above.